Last updated on June 19th, 2018

 These salted caramel pecan cookies come with all of the deliciousness: raw cashews make up the base, a vegan caramel sauce is drizzled on top, and there is a boost of collagen for some extra protein and healing properties.
-Soft and chewy, gluten free and dairy free.
+Soft and chewy, gluten free and paleo.

 Just wanted to let you know that these fall-inspired cookies are sponsored by my friends at Vital Proteins!